 This is a triptych, a painting made up of three sections.
 The two smaller panels – Saint Dominic on the left and Saint Aurea on the right – can fold inwards to cover and protect the central image of the Virgin and Child.
 This was essential as the triptych was most probably designed as a portable altarpiece for private prayer while travelling.

-The Virgin’s long, slim fingers frame the Christ Child’s tiny feet.
+The Virgin Mary’s long, slim fingers frame the Christ Child’s tiny feet.
 Here Christ, still an infant, plays with his mother’s veil which is bordered with decorative gold lettering.
 His robe is purple, a colour reserved for the ruling elite from the time of Christ’s birth, used here to emphasise his divinity and importance for Christians.
 The delicately decorated haloes have been made by using a sharp tool to indent the soft gold leaf of the background.
 The four angels who enter the scene on either side emphasise the devotional nature of the image: the lower two clasp their hands in prayer, while the upper two waft the holy figures with incense contained within thuribles – perfume burners swung on chains.

 Saint Dominic wears the white robe and black cape worn by the preaching friars of the religious order that he founded in the thirteenth century.
 The star above his left shoulder may refer to the legend that at his baptism his godmother saw a bright star appear on his forehead.
 Saint Aurea is dressed in a gold-edged pink cloak over a green dress; her right hand is raised in blessing and in her left she carries a blue cross.